rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 Evidence (B)

-> Huamn has fed us every day for 364 days !
+> Human has fed us every day for 364 days !

 From a Turkey prospertive: